emekeo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5: adds execute permission to the owner of the file
 6: adds execute permission to the owner and the group owner, and read permission to other users to a file
 7: permissions for everyone
-8: a script that sets the permission to the file, owner NP, groups NP, others P
+8: a script that sets the permission to the file, owner NP, groups NP, others p
+9: script that sets the mode of the file